 Here’s how to do it right.

-There are financial repercussions as well when your student drops a class.
-Your student will still be fee liable for dropped courses, and it is YOUR responsibility to know the requirements for any scholarships you have, including Bright Futures.
+As I noted earlier, there are also financial repercussions when your student drops a class.
+Your student will still be fee liable for dropped courses, and it is THEIR/YOUR responsibility to know the requirements for any scholarships they have, including Bright Futures.
 Most course drops require repayment to Bright Futures and may require repayment to other programs.
 Read here for further details.

-Please check with Financial Aid if you have concerns.
-Your academic advisor may be able to assist you with some financial issues, but Financial Aid is generally between you and Student Financial Affairs.
+Please check with Financial Aid if there are concerns.
+Your student’s academic advisor may be able to assist with some financial issues, but Financial Aid is generally an obligation between your student and Student Financial Affairs.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Sign up for other great tips at haveuheard.com.
 Are you new to HaveUHeard?
 Here is how to best use the site.